Fair Sequencing Services: Enabling a Provably Fair DeFi Ecosystem

 Peer-to-peer networks are complicated, and an adversary with many peers and a fast network connection might be able to front-run users.
 But if oracle nodes have peers distributed throughout the network and actively detect flooding and other deceptive practices by adversaries, they can significantly raise the bar for front-running attempts.

 Additionally, some of the same techniques that have been proposed to combat front-running directly in smart contracts (e.g., commit-reveal schemes or verifiable delay functions) could also be applied by the oracle nodes.
-The crucial advantages here is that the oracle nodes would implement these defenses off-chain, and to prevent front-running on much smaller time scales (on the order of the network delay, rather than the block interval).
+The crucial advantages here are that the oracle nodes would implement these defenses off-chain, and to prevent front-running on much smaller time scales (on the order of the network delay, rather than the block interval).

-The Fair Sequencing Service also enables new, simpler approaches to combat front-running at the network-level.
+The Fair Sequencing Service also enables new, simpler approaches to combat front-running at the network level.
 For example, users can threshold-encrypt transactions sent to oracle nodes, so that the transaction content is revealed only after the transaction ordering has been agreed upon.
 Encrypting transactions prior to ordering them is a simple and powerful way of defeating front-running in DEXes and other DeFi systems based on transaction content, but cannot prevent more subtle forms of front-running based on metadata alone.
 (E.g., simply knowing that some user has issued a transaction could cause other users to front-run it, or cause colluding orderers to prioritize it.)
 Defending against this more powerful form of front-running is possible in Ethereum using ideas like Submarine Sends, and it is an interesting open question whether similar defense mechanisms could be deployed at the network level.

-Even systems that seem to achieve fairness in isolation, like batch auctions, don’t compose well with other systems.
 Fairness in a broad sense is and will always be a tricky thing to achieve.
 Our goal with FSS is to give DeFi developers the tools they need to make their systems fairer according to principled policies of their choice, while keeping a UX with a familiar user experience.
 We’ll have more to say about FSS in our upcoming whitepaper.
-Our hope, though, is that fair ordering of transactions can help DeFi achieve its promise of a more egalitarian financial system—ideally one much fairer and more transparent than Wall Street's.
+Our hope, though, is that fair ordering of transactions can help DeFi achieve its promise of a more egalitarian financial system—ideally one much fairer and more transparent than Wall Street’s.

 Thanks to Andrew Miller, Dan Moroz, Fan Zhang, and Sergey Nazarov for comments on a draft of this blog post.